jlunder00/ResearchPaperClassifier/README.md

 # ResearchPaperClassifier
-A classification algorithm for identifying properties about a scientific paper from its text, particularly whether it was published via predatory/non reputable publisher
+A classification algorithm for identifying properties about a scientific paper from its text, particularly whether it is AI generated or not

 # Prework for tutorial: